retro/generator-canjs/generator/templates/readme.md

 ## Using the generator

-To add this generator to you DoneJS application run
+To add this generator to your DoneJS application, run

 ```
 donejs add <%= addName %>